bruno319/noise-detector/README.md

 # noise-detector

-A simple project using Rust that capture the audio from default microphone and play a alarm when it is noisy.
+A simple project using Rust that captures the audio from default microphone and sounds an alarm when the noise is loud.

 ## Dependencies
 - [Rust](https://www.rust-lang.org/tools/install)